wepsim/wepsim/README.md

 pc(0x8014):	sub $5 $2 $3:			register R5 = 0x1; register PC = 0x8018
 ```

-   3 Run 'microstep by microstep' the 'exampleCodeS1E1.txt' assembly for the 'ep' architecture with the 'exampleMicrocodeS1E1.txt' microcode, and print for each microinstruction the state elementes that modify its value:
++ And to 'run' 'microstep by microstep' the 'exampleCodeS1E1.txt' assembly for the 'ep' architecture with the 'exampleMicrocodeS1E1.txt' microcode, and print for each microinstruction the state elementes that modify its value:

 ```
 ./wepsim_node.sh microstepbymicrostep  ep ./examples/ep/exampleMicrocodeS1E1.txt ./examples/ep/exampleCodeS1E1.txt